screspo-stratio/discovery/docs/api-documentation.md

 ## `PUT /api/email/`

-Update multiple `Settings` values.
+Update multiple email Settings.
 You must be a superuser to do this.

 You must be a superuser to do this.